Kimchee4Me/C-Projects/README.md

 # cmsc216
-# This is coursework from the class CMSC216, Intoduction to Computer Architecture
+# This is coursework from the class CMSC216, Intoduction to Computer Systems